MarcelMatsal/curiosity-model-1710/README.md

 These formal rules will be extremely helpful in the years to come, as MTAs will now have a stronger guideline for allocating candidates to courses.
 This will aid them in explaining the process to curious students and professors, clarifying any concerns anyone may have.
 Additionally, now that it is formally written and we have studied that it works through the visualizations, we can feel confident that we are giving candidates and courses good matches.

 We also wanted to note that we included other run commands that omitted some constraints from our model to see how it would react.
 This was purely to understand the intricacies of the system and see how things could go awry if the MTAs stop considering something.
-With the omissions, the matches were no longer logical, leading us to be thankful that we modeled this system as we saw
+With the omissions, the matches were no longer logical, leading us to be thankful that we modeled this system as it taught us more about the system we are currently using.

 ## Signatures and Predicates